Epiconcept-Paris/epidemio_slides_template/README.md

 quarto use template Epiconcept-Paris/epidemio_slides_template
 ```

-If you are a RStudio user, please look at the following video:
+If you are a RStudio user, please look at the [video tutorial](https://drive.google.com/file/d/1QivfD7vNxpqIDwTXePfWl55Dq4E5DUA3/view?usp=sharing).

 If you are a VSCode user, the steps to follow are basically the same (without the "project").
 Please note that you also need to install the Quarto extension for VSCode.

-Please look at the following video:

 ## Customization